Definition of Average Collection Period

 - The company can make a decision on how to pay its short-term debt by lowering its ACP.

-- The company can keep track of its ability to collect the amount receivables.
+- It can keep track of its ability to collect the amount of receivables.

-- The company can decide on the means to collect the balance amount by knowing their ACP.
+- The company can decide how to collect the balance by knowing its ACP.

 Increasing the Average Collection Period